ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

    # increment the counter
    i += 1

-However, if code behavior is not self-apparent, it should be documented.
+However, if code behavior is not sapparent, it should be documented.
 Otherwise, future developers might remove code that they see as unnecessary.

 .. code:: python